 If everything looks good, YOU MADE IT!
 You have successfully applied for and received a Chinese visa during your travels in Kuala Lumpur.

 Did you find this article helpful?
 Let us know in the comments below.
 If you wanted to SHARE it with your friends, we wouldn’t mind.

 We spent 6 weeks traveling in China and only saw a small portion of this beautiful country.
 It all started by applying for your China tourist visa in Kuala Lumpur.
 China is not a destination we would recommend to a new traveler as very few people speak English and getting around can be a real challenge.
 China is huge and it takes the minimum of an overnight train ride to get anywhere significant.
 There are many wonders to see and experience in China, so we definitely recommend a visit at some stage, just be sure you bring a sense of humor.

 Must Visit: Beijing, Great Wall of China, Xi’an, Pingyao, Chengdu, Yangshuo

 Experiences You Shouldn’t Miss: Visit the Great Wall of China, visit imperial China in Beijing, a volunteer with Pandas in Chengdu, see the great terracotta army in Xi’an, hike in the rice terraces near Guilin.

 Do you have your trip to China planned out?
 Check out these great tours!

-Below are tours we recommend in China.
+Below are the tours we recommend in China.
 By top tour operators that only use the best of the best local tour guides.
 These tours are remarkable and they will make your China experience a trip of a lifetime.
-Once you have applied for you Chinese visa in Kuala Lumpur it is time to start planning your adventure.
+Once you have applied for your Chinese visa in Kuala Lumpur it is time to start planning your adventure.